simonmichael/hledger_site/src/1.21/hledger.md

 ### Default commodity

-The `D` directive sets a default commodity, to be used for amounts without a commodity symbol (ie, plain numbers).
-This commodity will be applied to all subsequent commodity-less amounts, or until the next `D` directive.
-(Note, this is different from Ledger's `D`.)
+The `D` directive sets a default commodity, to be used for any subsequent commodityless amounts (ie, plain numbers) seen while parsing the journal.
+This effect lasts until the next `D` directive, or the end of the journal.

-For compatibility/historical reasons, `D` also acts like a [`commodity` directive](#declaring-commodities), setting the commodity's [display style](#amount-display-format) (for output) and decimal mark (for parsing input).
-As with `commodity`, the amount must always be written with a decimal mark (period or comma).
-If both directives are used, `commodity`'s style takes precedence.
+For compatibility/historical reasons, `D` also acts like a [`commodity` directive](#declaring-commodities) (setting the commodity's decimal mark for parsing and [display style](#amount-display-format) for output).

+As with `commodity`, the amount must include a decimal mark (either period or comma).
+If both `commodity` and `D` directives are used for the same commodity, the `commodity` style takes precedence.

 The syntax is `D AMOUNT`.
 Eg: